qmorineau/qmorineau/README.md

 [2048 Clone](https://github.com/qmorineau/2048-Game-Clone) : Let's get back in 2014 with this clone project.
 I did it to challenge myself with the algorithm.
 Enjoy it :)

 Feel free to explore these projects and provide any feedback or suggestions you may have.
-In the future, I will put on some Java projects, I'm still learning it and do only small ones.
+In the future, I plan to undertake several Java projects as I continue to learn the language, focusing on smaller-scale endeavors for now.

 ## 📫 Get in Touch